Beyond Endpoints: Path-Centric Reasoning for Vectorized Off-Road Network Extraction: Model

 where $B_{ij}=-\lambda_{\text{comp}}\,\mathbb{I}[i\neq j]$ applies a uniform negative bias to all off-diagonal pairs.
-This competition term encourages sparse edge selection from the candidate set: by penalizing simultaneous activation of multiple edges, the model learns to confidently select a few true connections while suppressing spurious pairings, naturally yielding cleaner graph topology.
-The refined tokens are then mapped to connectivity logits via an MLP head.
+This competition term encourages sparse edge selection by penalizing simultaneous activation, allowing the model to select true connections while suppressing spurious pairings.
+The refined tokens are mapped to connectivity logits via an MLP head.